There’s only one place in the bible where we see God running.

 “But his father said to the servants, ‘Quick!
 Bring the finest robe in the house and put it on him.
 Get a ring for his finger and sandals for his feet.
 And kill the calf we have been fattening.
 We must celebrate with a feast, for this son of mine was dead and has now returned to life.
 He was lost, but now he is found.’
 So the party began.
 Luke 15:11-24

-About Kurt: My goal is to help you begin to move toward God and Christ, like the prodigal son from Luke 15.
 I write about several themes on God Running and you can see what’s written for each theme by clicking on a category in the right hand column of the home page.
 Themes include Marriage, The book of Genesis, Answers to Questions from Genuine Seekers, Suffering, and How Jesus Loved People (and how you can too).
 Those aren’t the only topics, but the main ones.
 I post once or twice a week.

 I’m blessed to live in Portland, Oregon with my wife Kathy and my two sons.

 To make sure you don’t miss the latest posts you can subscribe by email if you’re interested.
 Just go to the Home Page and scroll down until you can click on the button in the right column that says “Sign me up!”
 If you do, you’ll also receive a free copy of the Christian parable, Traveler and the Chaplain.
 It’s a book about a guy who fails–a lot, as he tries to lead his family and as he tries to lead at work.
 It’s a book for those of us who don’t happen to be natural born leaders.